NASA’s Curiosity Rover Is Testing A New Percussion Technique Today To Help Its Drill ‘Get Its Rhythm Back’

 The innovation will be remotely tested today in an effort to help the Mars Curiosity Rover “get its rhythm back,” said NASA officials.

-Steven Lee, Curiosity deputy project manager at JPL, commented on the upcoming drill test, scheduled to take place later tonight.
+Steven Lee, Curiosity deputy project manager at JPL, commented on the upcoming drill test scheduled to take place later tonight.

 “This is our next big test to restore drilling closer to the way it worked before.”